DeepYoke/ToxiMol/README.md

 - 🧭 An expert-informed **prompt annotation pipeline**, tailored for general-purpose and chemical-aware models.
 - 📊 The **ToxiEval** evaluation framework, offering automated assessment on:
   - Toxicity reduction (Δtox)
+  - Drug-likeness
+  - Chemical validity
+  - Rule compliance
   - Structural similarity
-  - Chemical validity
-  - Drug-likeness

 ToxiMol is designed as a benchmark to evaluate the detoxification capabilities of general-purpose Multimodal Large Language Models (MLLMs).